-From my studio in Boston’s SoWa Art District, I paint.
-I work primarily in oil and cold wax, building layered compositions that evoke inner states as much as topographies.
-I’m drawn to the liminal: moments between light and dark, figuration and abstraction, silence and expression.
-Painting is my way of listening and opening spaces in the present moment.
+Painting and writing are, for me, two sides of the same coin.
+They create in-between moments and open quiet spaces that give meaning to life.
+From my studio in Boston’s SoWa Art District, I work primarily in oil and cold wax, building layered compositions that evoke both topographies and inner states.
+I’m drawn to the liminal—those thresholds between light and shadow, figuration and abstraction, silence and expression.
+Painting is my way of listening.

 GALLERY REPRESENTATION